kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

-In the case of Chunked Oblivious HTTP Messages, when an intermediary tries to buffer the entire HTTP request, the client will not start receiving application messages from the server until the client closes the request, effectively disrupting the intended bi-directional communication.
+In the case of Chunked Oblivious HTTP Messages, when an intermediary tries to buffer the entire HTTP request, the client will not start receiving application messages from the server until the client closes the request, effectively disrupting the intended incremental processing of the request.

 To prevent such deadlocks, this document specifies the "Incremental" HTTP header field, which instructs HTTP intermediaries to begin forwarding the HTTP message